TugboatQA/docs/building-a-preview/index.md

 options to Copy Link on the **Preview** button.

 Send that link to the person who needs to look at the Preview, and they'll be able to view it.
-That person doesn't need to be a member of your [Tugboat crew](../administering-tugboat-crew/index.md), or able to view the git repo where the code is hosted - you can share your Preview link with anyone.
+Tugboat links are hard-to-guess secure URLs that are accessible to anyone with the link; that person doesn't need to be a member of your [Tugboat crew](../administering-tugboat-crew/index.md), or able to view the git repo where the code is hosted.

-MW: We could say more that Tugboat Links are hard-to-guess secure URLs that are accessible to anyone with the link?

 ### Configure Tugboat to auto-post Preview links